 Finding The Right Developer

-There are four types of certificates available with Magento:
+There are many types of certificates available with Magento.
+Some of them

-- Magento Developer Plus – similar to the one mentioned above, but specializes in the Enterprise edition
+- Magento Developer Plus – similar to the one mentioned above, but specializes in the Magento Commerce edition

 - Magento Frontend Developer – Specialized mostly in Magento Theme development